Hurley Goodall: Elections

 Goodall announced that he would seek reelection in the 1984 election on January 28, 1984, the same day that J.A.
 Cummins, a public defender, announced that he would challenge him in the Democratic primary.
 Kelly, a former member of the city council, served as Goodall's campaign manager while White served as his treasurer.
 He defeated Cummins, Robert Raines, Edgar Smith, and George Boxell in the Democratic primary while winning a majority in every precinct except for two majority white ones where he received a plurality.
 He defeated Republican nominee Mark Anthony in the general election after raising $7,385 during the campaign compared to Anthony's $491.

-He defeated Republican nominee Stephen Ramsey, an union organizer, in the 1986 election after raising $10,500 during the campaign compared to Ramsey's $1,100.
-Gary R. Rice, a member of the Delaware-Muncie Metropolitan Plan Commission, had initially ran against Goodall with the Republican nomination, but dropped out on July 17, 1986, citing his workload and Ramsey was selected to replace Rice by an unanimous vote.
+He defeated Republican nominee Stephen Ramsey, a union organizer, in the 1986 election after raising $10,500 during the campaign compared to Ramsey's $1,100.
+Gary R. Rice, a member of the Delaware-Muncie Metropolitan Plan Commission, had initially ran against Goodall with the Republican nomination, but dropped out on July 17, 1986, citing his workload and Ramsey was selected to replace Rice by a unanimous vote.
 He defeated Republican nominee Herbert A. Vollmar in the 1988 election after spending $4,400 compared to Vollmar's $3,900.
 He won in the 1990 election without opposition after raising $12,018 and spending $4,364.
 Goodall announced on November 25, 1991, that he would not seek reelection and Republican nominee Frederick Wenger was elected to succeed him.
 A Democrat wouldn't be elected from the district until Tiny Adams won in the 1996 election.